Catch // Concept Document

 • Build the case for twine and the frying pan, then dismantle both by re-reading the report as anaphylaxis.

 • Walk through the hostess's three-week setup.
-Reveal the historical motive.
+Reveal the surname match.

 • Reveal the bartender's actual secret (theft).
 Comedic relief beat.